Improving service levels in hospitals

-The Whole of Health Program is a patient-centred approach to improve access to healthcare and patient flow within NSW public hospitals.
-It’s designed to co-ordinate what happens in hospitals with community-based primary care, such as GPs.
+The Whole of Health Program is a patient-centered approach to improve access to healthcare and patient-flow within our public hospitals.

-The NSW Government is delivering health care in the hospital, community and at home.
+We are delivering healthcare in the hospital, community and at home.

-- Integrated care delivers routine, seamless treatment to make sure a person’s health needs, from prevention through to end-of-life, are being met with co-ordinated care from specialty health networks and local GPs.
+Integrated care delivers routine, seamless treatment to make sure a person’s health needs, from prevention through to end-of-life, are being met with coordinated care from both within and outside of hospital.

 What can you do?